Dreadnoughts: The Previewing

 For many Great War at Sea players, ownership of Dreadnoughts is essential if only for the advanced tactical rules included within.
 Authored by Karl Laskas and Bob Titran, they’ve held up very well since publication and remain very popular.
 I never really considered detailed combat rules for Great War at Sea.
 I guess at the time I designed it I was fresh off working on detailed naval games with Jack Greene like Fleet Admiral and Royal Navy and was just detailed-out.
 Great War at Sea was sort of the antidote to those games, moving the focus from the tactical to the operational.
 These rules nicely fill that gap; they’re popular for good reason.

 At the time Dreadnoughts was first published, we hadn’t refined our supplement philosophy; actually, I’d say that refinement didn’t occur until the past year or two.
-If I had it to do over again with our current production capabilities, I’d publish at least three separate books instead: one on the Spanish fleet, one on the Austrian navy, and one of the Ottoman Turkish fleet.
-Each would have the wide array of scenarios that series developer Jim Stear has made a hallmark of our naval books and games.
+If I had it to do over again with our current production capabilities, I’d publish at least three separate books instead: one on the Spanish fleet, one on the Austrian navy, and one on the Ottoman Turkish fleet.
+Each would have the wide array of scenarios arranged in narrative format that’s a hallmark of our naval books and games.

 Dreadnoughts is built around an extensive look at the battleship Rio de Janeiro, probably better known as the Royal Navy’s Agincourt.
 I wanted to show the ship in as many national colors as possible – many nations tried to buy the ship when the Brazilians put her up for sale, so every would-be purchaser is represented.
 And every purchaser gets at least one scenario making use of their shiny new toy (some get several).
 The likely buyers are all present: Russia, Greece and Italy.
 And would-be buyers who didn’t really want the ship but wanted to make sure a rival or potential enemy didn’t get her: France and Austria-Hungary (both out to head off the Italian purchase attempt).
 There are some unlikely but possible buyers: Japan, Spain and Romania.